 Where sessions in a provider institution coincide with the normal start or end of the school day and where practicable, students may be required to make their own way to the provider institution in the same way as they would get to their home school or college.
-Where this is not possible, transport to and/or from the provider institution will be arranged through the school and will be at no cost to the student or their parents.
+Where this is not possible, transport to and/or from the provider institution will be arranged through the school and will be at no cost to the student, their parents or the Integrated Transport Unit.